olizzh0105/review-data-source-analysis/assessment.md

 - App-version and technical metadata
 - Strong potential for sentiment and product analysis
 - Relatively consistent page responses during testing
-- Successful identification of candidate individual review text using a lightweight extraction approach
+- Successful identification of individual review blocks using a lightweight extraction approach

 The main limitation is that Google's official developer review API is primarily intended for applications managed by the developer.
 Public or competitor-app review collection therefore requires a separate public-web collection approach.

-Despite this limitation, Google Play performed best in the practical testing conducted for this assessment.
+The practical testing showed that Google Play and Apple App Store were both compatible with the lightweight extraction approach.
+Therefore, Google Play's main comparative advantage is not unique extraction feasibility, but its richer technical metadata and broader potential for version-level, device-level, and product-experience analysis.

 #### Apple App Store

-Apple App Store also provides high-quality user feedback and useful structured information such as ratings, review text, dates, and territory.
+Apple App Store also provides high-quality user feedback and useful structured information such as ratings, review titles, review text, dates, and territory.

 Its main strengths include: